apache/flink/docs/dev/table/streaming/joins.zh.md

 In contrast to [regular joins](#regular-joins), the previous results of the temporal table join will not be affected despite the changes on the build side.
 Also, the temporal table join operator is very lightweight and does not keep any state.

-Compared to [time-windowed joins](#time-windowed-joins), temporal table joins do not define a time window within which the records will be joined.
+Compared to [interval joins](#interval-joins), temporal table joins do not define a time window within which the records will be joined.
 Records from the probe side are always joined with the build side's latest version at processing time.
 Thus, records on the build side might be arbitrarily old.

 Both [temporal table function join](#join-with-a-temporal-table-function) and temporal table join come from the same motivation but have different SQL syntax and runtime implementations: